Sureuba/SENG-438-The-Amazing-Group-4/seng438-a5-team4.md

 </br>

 **Advantages vs. Disadvantages of RDC**

 Disadvantages:
 * limiting factors and limited information that affects the reliability, such as environmental conditions, usage patterns or variations in manufacturing processes.
-* Although the RCD displays the number of failures per unit time, it does not tell us how or why the system failed, which is important when debugging the system.
+* Although the RDC displays the number of failures per unit time, it does not tell us how or why the system failed, which is important when debugging the system.

 Advantages:
 * The visualizations of the data in the RDC charts, the rejected, continued and accepted regions make it easier to understand if data is actually reliable.